 - Watch with a clip

 - Ibuprofen or Tylenol for aches

 - Emery board (you will break nails)

-- Small notebook (use this to write down points to remember, patient info, important numbers or door codes, and tips and tricks you learn along the way)
+- Small notebook (to write down points to remember, patient info, important numbers or door codes, and tips and tricks you learn along the way)

 - Spare salt and pepper, sugar, and jelly packs.
 This keeps you from having to make a long trek back to the kitchen.

 - Water or soda in a spill-proof bottle